 - A short satirical essay contrasting attitudes toward cancer patients and mental health patients.
 Written by a Learning Ensemble community expert Lanny Beckman.

-Their letter should be addressed to one of the following people featured in these modules:
+Their letter should be addressed to one of the following organizations or people:

 Module Learning Lens

 In the 18th century, Londoners used to travel to “Bedlam” – a vast institution for the mad on the outskirts of the city – for the holiday entertainment of watching the patients.
 Today, the Downtown East Side of Vancouver is regarded by some as a tourist destination, where visitors to the city can view the “street animals”, as one recounted on a recent web-posting that blamed the closure of large psychiatric hospitals for Canada’s poorest postal code.
 Such public showcasing of people who challenge societal notions of “normal” demonstrates the profound attitudinal barriers to social inclusion faced by people with mental health difficulties.
 They describe stigma as another whole aspect of their suffering, saying that deeply internalized shame can deter them from seeking help.